MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 - Empty - No modules are added to session by default.
 Use the parameters of this cmdlet to add modules, functions, scripts, and other features to the session.
 This option is designed for you to create custom sessions by adding selected commands.
-If you do not add commands to an empty session, the session is limited to expressions and might not be usable.
+If you do not add commands to an empty session, the session is limited to expressions and might not be usable
 - Default - Adds the Microsoft.PowerShell.Core module to the session.
-This module includes the `Import-Module` cmdlet that users can use to import other modules unless you explicitly prohibit the use of the cmdlets.
+This module includes the `Import-Module` cmdlet that users can use to import other modules unless you explicitly prohibit this cmdlet
 - RestrictedRemoteServer.
 Includes only the following proxy functions: `Exit-PSSession`, `Get-Command`, `Get-FormatData`, `Get-Help`, `Measure-Object`, `Out-Default`, and `Select-Object`.
-  Use the parameters of this cmdlet to add modules, functions, scripts, and other features to the session.
+  Use the parameters of this cmdlet to add modules, functions, scripts, and other features to the session

 ```yaml
 Type: SessionType